AdobeDocs/audience-manager.de-DE/help/using/integration/receiving-audience-data/id-sync-outbound.md

 ## URL-Parameter

-Der [!DNL URL] Synchronisierungsaufruf für eingehende Ids sollte Variablen enthalten, die in der unten stehenden Tabelle beschrieben sind.
+The [!DNL URL] for your inbound ID synchronization call should contain variables described in the table below.

 >[!NOTE]
 >